Who Was Bob Hope?

-Born in 1903, Bob Hope was a British-born American entertainer and comic actor known for his rapid-fire delivery of jokes and one-liners, as well as his success in virtually all entertainment media and his decades of overseas tours to entertain American troops.
+Bob Hope was a British-born American entertainer and comic actor known for his jokes and one-liners, as well as his success in the entertainment industry and his decades of overseas tours to entertain American troops.
 Hope received numerous awards and honors for his work as an entertainer and humanitarian.
-He died on July 27, 2003.

-Hope's mother, an aspiring singer at one time, shared her expertise with Bob.
-He also took dancing lessons and developed an act with his girlfriend, Mildred Rosequist ,as a teenager.
+Hope's mother, an aspiring singer at one time, shared her expertise with Hope.
+He also took dancing lessons and developed an act with his girlfriend, Mildred Rosequist, as a teenager.
 The pair played local vaudeville theaters for a time.
 Bitten by the showbiz bug, Hope next partnered up with friend Lloyd Durbin for a two-man dance routine.
 After Durbin died on the road of food poisoning, Hope joined forces with George Byrne.
 Hope and Byrne landed some work with film star Fatty Arbuckle and made it to Broadway in Sidewalks of New York in 1927.

 King of Media